-Ma’ayan Harod National Park is a delightful park at the bottom of the Gilboa Mountain Range in the Harod Valley that has a large shallow wading pool.
-The Harod Valley opens into the Jezreel Valley.
-The spring is of interest because of its connection to the story of Gideon found in the Book of Judges.
-For an inspiring story from early Zionist history, consider visiting the former home of Yehoshua and Olga Hankin, which is now a small museum.
-An informative movie is shown in Hebrew.
+Ma’ayan Harod National Park is a delightful park at the foot of the Gilboa Mountain Range with a large shallow wading pool.
+Its spring is of interest because of its connection to the story of Gideon described in the Book of Judges.
+Consider also visiting the former home of Yehoshua and Olga Hankin, now a small museum, for an inspiring story from the early Zionist period.
+It is on a slope above the spring and is open for groups with prior coordination.

 THE PARK